 How to transfer embroidery designs to fabric: 5 easy ways for beginner embroiderers

 If you're just starting out with hand embroidery, one of the first things you'll need to know is how to get your design onto the fabric.
-Luckily, there are lots of simple ways to do it—whether you're stitching at the kitchen table or curled up on the sofa.
-Here's a look at five easy embroidery transfer methods, perfect for beginners.
+Luckily, there are several simple and reliable ways to do it, whether you're stitching at the kitchen table or curled up on the sofa.

 Iron-on embroidery transfer being applied to fabric

-This is one of the quickest and easiest ways to transfer a design to fabric—ideal if you’re just getting started.
-Simply place the printed transfer face down on your fabric, press with a hot, dry iron, and your design will appear like magic, ready to stitch.
+Iron-on embroidery transfers are one of the quickest and easiest ways to get a design onto fabric.
+Place the printed transfer face down, apply a hot, dry iron, and the design transfers directly onto the fabric, ready to stitch.

-Top tip: Always test the transfer on a scrap first to check the placement and heat setting.
+Top tip: Always test your transfer on a scrap of fabric first to check placement and heat settings.

 Tracing embroidery design using an iPad as a lightbox

-If you have a iPad or tablet, you can use it to trace your design straight onto fabric.
-Place your design on the screen, tape your fabric over the top, and carefully trace using a heat-erasable embroidery pen* fine fabric marker or even a soft pencil.
+A tablet or iPad can double up as a lightbox for tracing embroidery designs.
+Place your design on the screen, tape your fabric over the top, and trace carefully using a heat-erasable embroidery pen, fine fabric marker, or soft pencil.

-Top tip: Make sure your screen brightness is turned up high, and tape everything down to stop it shifting while you trace.
+Top tip: Turn your screen brightness right up and tape everything down securely to prevent shifting.

 Tracing embroidery design on fabric using a window as a lightbox

-Top tip: Go for a bright day if you can, and don’t forget to tape down both the paper and fabric to keep everything steady.
+Top tip: Choose a bright day and tape both the design and fabric securely to keep lines neat.

 Stick and stitch embroidery pattern on denim fabric

-Stick and stitch patterns are pre-printed designs on water-soluble fabric.
-Just peel off the backing, stick it onto your fabric, and stitch straight through the top layer.
-When you're done, rinse it away with warm water—no tracing required.
+Stick and stitch embroidery patterns are printed onto water-soluble fabric.
+Peel off the backing, stick the design directly onto your fabric, and stitch through it.
+Once finished, the pattern rinses away with warm water.

 Shop Stick and Stitch Patterns

 Looking for beginner-friendly embroidery patterns and transfers?
-Browse our full range of kits and designs at Lazy May Sewing Club - everything you need to start stitching is right here.
+You can browse the full range of kits and designs at Lazy May Sewing Club.